 The other camp, defined by recent bestsellers like Essentialism, The One Thing, and anything by Tim Ferriss, suggest a radical re-prioritization of your work—slashing “non-essential” or “low-value” work from your to-do list (or delegating it) and focusing instead on projects or tasks that move your personal mission forward.

-The first camp emphasizes “efficiency,”—getting more done in less time—while the second emphasizes “effectiveness,” or doing the right things.
+Camp #1 emphasizes “efficiency,”—getting more done in less time—while camp #2 emphasizes “effectiveness,” or doing the right things.
 A good time manager should be emphasizing both, though not always at the same time.
 How do you know which you should focus on?

-On the other hand, anyone whose role is evolving into management, leadership, and/or strategy, or who have some autonomy in their work, should be taking a hard look at their effectiveness as well.
-One way to do that is to establish a clear intent or mission, avoiding the tendency to take on too many goals, and then delete or delegate anything that does not push your mission forward.
+On the other hand, anyone whose role is evolving into management, leadership, and/or strategy, or who has some autonomy in their work, should be taking a hard look at their effectiveness as well.
+One way to do that is to establish a clear intent or mission, avoid the tendency to take on too many goals, and then delete or delegate anything that does not push your mission forward.
 But it’s not enough to do that exercise once a year.
-Effectiveness requires an entirely new mindset—a set of questions you are trained to ask yourself each time potential opportunities cross your desk:
+Effectiveness requires an entirely new mindset.

 Effectiveness can be difficult to cultivate because it requires a fair measure of risk-taking and rule-breaking.
 It may ruffle feathers.
 But people who are comfortable breaking rules often have higher incomes to show for it.